 Making stripping worthwhile since 110 A.D.

-Equipment can be hired out from one of the many rental shops dotted around the town and there are several ski and snowboard schools in the area.
-Lift tickets are valid on all of the lifts throughout the resort, ranging from a 4-hour ticket for 4000 yen to a 7-day ticket for 21,600 yen.
+There are multiple ski equipment rental shops available as well as several ski and snowboarding schools in town.
+Lift tickets are valid on all of the lifts throughout the resort, ranging from a 4-hour ticket for ¥4000 to a 7-day ticket for ¥21,600.
 There are also season ticket options.
-Basically, you have no excuse not to enjoy skiing or snowboarding down the scenic mountain slopes.
+Suffice it to say, you have no excuse not to spend your day zipping down the scenic mountain slopes.
 With 15 slopes and 12 courses, there is enough of a range to satisfy complete beginners as well as seasoned pros.

 The Dai Rotenburo (Big Outdoor Spring) sits deep in a mountain ravine.
 With views that overlook the surrounding snow-coated mountains and forests, it makes stripping off in front of strangers totally worth it.
-Plus, this particular onsen is one of our Top 30 Tattoo-friendly onsen in Japan
+Plus, this particular onsen is one of our Top 30 Tattoo-friendly onsen in Japan.

-If you miss the winter season — don’t worry.
-Zao Onsen is a hiker’s paradise during the rest of the year.
+If you miss the winter season, Zao Onsen is a hiker’s paradise during the rest of the year.
 Mountain guides can be hired to show you around or simply choose one of its many courses and explore by yourself.
 Most routes lead to the enormous Okama crater, or the Five Color Lake, in the middle of volcanic Mount Zao.